maba001/alpine-qemu/README.md

 additional QEMU command line parameters can be found in the example files under `/usr/local/bin`.

+Side note: qemu also supports the SPICE protocol which is more modern than VNC.
+Good viewers are either TigerVNC (any other VNC client works as well) or "remote viewer" from the Redhat KVM project.
+The latter one has a pretty good tracking of the mouse cursor when used with the SPICE protocol.

 ## qemu monitor commands needed for bootstrapping

 | qemu command | used for                                   |